May 1, 2019

 Gower noted a positive mental shift in how women are responding to domestic violence.
 “We are seeing an increasing number of women coming forward for support.
-They are increasingly saying ‘no more’.
+They are increasingly saying ‘no more.
 This is an ideal result, however, we are constantly aware of the need for more resources to cover this increasing demand.”

-The current shelter facilities can only accommodate female survivors and their children, but Gower said that the organisation is looking at more ways to provide services for male survivors.
+The current shelter facilities can only accommodate female survivors and their children, but Gower said that the organization is looking at more ways to provide services for male survivors.
 She added that the statistics on domestic violence are similar to those in the United States, where one in every four women is abused and one in every seven men is abused.

 The Crisis Centre recently launched its Kids Helpline to provide support to children in distress, experiencing situations such as bullying or thoughts of self-harm.
-The Crisis Centre also operates a Teen and Young Adults (TAYA) after school programme.
+The Crisis Centre also operates a Teen and Young Adults (TAYA) after school program.
 Gower said, “The vision is to close our doors forever, so we are focusing on empowering teens to create healthy relationships as a means of reducing domestic violence.”

-Over 500 members of the Cayman Islands community supported the Scotiabank Power of the Purse fundraiser which featured bestselling US author Amanda Lindhout as guest speaker.
+Over 500 members of the Cayman Islands community supported the Scotiabank Power of the Purse fundraiser which featured bestselling US author Amanda Lindhout as a guest speaker.

 EY Cayman Ltd., Gold Sponsor of the Power of the Purse, is in its fifth year of collaborating with Scotiabank on the event.
 “We are honoured to support the Power of the Purse luncheon,” said Dan Scott, EY regional managing partner.
-“We recognise the importance of the work the Cayman Island Crisis Centre does and we’re proud to support them as they empower, educate and enhance the lives of women.
+“We recognize the importance of the work the Cayman Island Crisis Centre does and we’re proud to support them as they empower, educate and enhance the lives of women.
 This aligns with EY’s overarching theme for International Women’s month this year, #SheBelongs, and with our global platform that engages our people, our clients and our communities to advance gender equality, ‘Women.
-Fast forward’.”
+Fast forward.”